Graphics pipeline: Rasterization

 The rasterization step is the final step before the fragment shader pipeline that all primitives are rasterized with.
 In the rasterization step, discrete fragments are created from continuous primitives.

 In this stage of the graphics pipeline, the grid points are also called fragments, for the sake of greater distinctiveness.
 Each fragment corresponds to one pixel in the frame buffer and this corresponds to one pixel of the screen.
 These can be colored (and possibly illuminated).
 Furthermore, it is necessary to determine the visible, closer to the observer fragment, in the case of overlapping polygons.
 A Z-buffer is usually used for this so-called hidden surface determination.
 The color of a fragment depends on the illumination, texture, and other material properties of the visible primitive and is often interpolated using the triangle vertex properties.
 Where available, a fragment shader (also called Pixel Shader) is run in the rastering step for each fragment of the object.
 If a fragment is visible, it can now be mixed with already existing color values in the image if transparency or multi-sampling is used.
 In this step, one or more fragments become a pixel.

-To prevent that the user sees the gradual rasterization of the primitives, double buffering takes place.
+To prevent the user from seeing the gradual rasterization of the primitives, double buffering takes place.
 The rasterization is carried out in a special memory area.
 Once the image has been completely rasterized, it is copied to the visible area of the image memory.

 Inverse

 All matrices used are nonsingular and thus invertible.
 Since the multiplication of two nonsingular matrices creates another nonsingular matrix, the entire transformation matrix is also invertible.
-The inverse is required to recalculate world coordinates from screen coordinates - for example, to determine from the mouse pointer position the clicked object.
+The inverse is required to recalculate world coordinates from screen coordinates – for example, to determine from the mouse pointer position the clicked object.
 However, since the screen and the mouse have only two dimensions, the third is unknown.
 Therefore, a ray is projected at the cursor position into the world and then the intersection of this ray with the polygons in the world is determined.